Michele-Mafra/Adventure-Works-LH/README.md

 For more information about the Adventure Works Data, access their data dictionary [HERE](https://dataedo.com/download/AdventureWorks.pdf).

 All the schemas, tables and interactions can also be checked [HERE](https://moidulhassan.wordpress.com/wp-content/uploads/2014/07/adventureworks2008_schema.gif).

+Tools utilized in this project:

+Google BigQuery
+dbt Cloud
+Power BI
+GitHub

+Project Structure:

+Staging (stg): in the staging layer, raw tables were refined by adjusting data types, reorganizing column positions, and renaming fields for consistency.
+Dimensions (dim): dimension tables were crafted to describe and contextualize the data within the fact table, following a star schema to support effective relationships in Power BI.
+Fact Table (fact): the fact table consolidates the core data, providing direct answers to the business questions and incorporating essential IDs for seamless future connections.
+Aggregations (aggs): aggregated tables were designed to enhance processing efficiency and facilitate deeper analytical insights for Data Science.

+Each table created within this project undergoes rigorous testing to ensure the highest data quality.

+Note: seed files were removed from the repository after executing dbt seed to optimize the runtime of dbt run.
+These files can be retrieved from the following repository: Tech Indicium Academy dbt.